MohamedKhedr700/core-request/README.md

     }

     /**
-     * Get the common attributes for the user.
+     * Get the common attributes for the request.
      */
     public function attributes(): array
     {